 Dear Wannabe Mum,

 It’s quite sad what you are going through.
-We completely sympathise with you.
+I completely sympathise with you.
 To be a mother and not be able to look after your own kids and bring them up according to your wishes must be very painful for you, and rightly so.

 What your in-laws are doing is not justified.
 True, they may love your kids very much and want the best for them but that does not give them the right to take away your kids and give them to your sister-in-law for raising them.
 The excuse that your sister-in-law can’t have kids so she must get priority over you to raise your kids is wrong.

 The most disturbing part is that your husband doesn’t support you in your rights over your own kids.
 Equally disturbing is the fact that your parents are also unwilling to interfere in this matter.
 This leaves you totally alone in resolving this issue.